vivek-msn/Think-Slider/README.md

 # Think Slider WordPress Plugin

-Think Slider is a simple yet powerful WordPress plugin that allows you to easily create and display sliders on your WordPress website.
-With Think Slider, you can effortlessly add image sliders to your posts, pages, widgets, or anywhere else on your site.
+MV Slider is a simple yet powerful WordPress plugin that allows you to easily create and display sliders on your WordPress website.
+With MV Slider, you can effortlessly add image sliders to your posts, pages, widgets, or anywhere else on your site.

 ## Features